Trip Summary and Itinerary Map

 - 7 days in length

-- 2 nights stay in a mobile hotel out on the tundra amongst the bears + 2 nights in Churchill
+- 2 nights stay in a mobile hotel in the Churchill Wildlife Management Area amongst the bears + 2 nights in Churchill town

 - Loan of cold-weather gear and boots during your trip